vmware/vic/doc/design/docker-rename.md

   - `docker-compose up –force-recreate` when there are existing containers for the same service even if the configuration or image has not been changed

 3. Backward compatibility
   - Add a test case in the upgrade test.
 The old VCH would create a container with containerName in its `/etc/hosts`.
-After upgrading the VCH, check whether `docker rename` updates `/etc/hosts` with the new name
+Then we upgrade the VCH.
+Without rebooting the container, `docker rename` does not update `/etc/hosts`.
+After rebooting the container,  `/etc/hosts` is updated with the new name.